 Our mission in Myanmar

-UWS has been present in Myanmar since 2013, and since 2014 we have been building and supporting community schools in the Shan State.
+UWS has been operating in Myanmar since 2013, and since 2014 we have been building and supporting community schools in the Shan State.

-We found our second Techileik cluster near the Thailand border last year.
-We identified seven villages that – after thorough research and community visits – were confirmed to be a good fit for the UWS model.
-They are home to around 2000 children with no school to attend; the need for schools is great, the poverty extreme.
+We found this new cluster of villages near the Thailand border and identified seven villages that – after thorough research and community visits – were confirmed to be a good fit for the UWS model.
+They were home to around 2000 children with no school to attend; the need for schools was great, the poverty extreme.